kuzzleio/documentation-old/src/sdk-reference/memory-storage/hscan.md

 ## Callback response

-Resolves to a JSON array containing 2 entries:
+Resolves to an object containing 2 entries:

 * the cursor position for the next page of results (a next position of `0` indicates the end of the scan)
-* a list of, alternatively, field names and their associated value
+* an array of, alternatively, field names and values